-Psychological repression is a defense mechanism in which we unconsciously push away painful or traumatic memories, thoughts or desires.
+Psychological repression is a defense mechanism in which we unconsciously push away painful or traumatic memories, thoughts, or desires.

 This also includes aggressive or sexual urges.
 We repress these unpleasant thoughts and memories so that we can lead a relatively normal life.
 Psychological repression is an unconscious act.
-If we consciously push distressing thoughts to the back of our mind, this is called suppression.
+If we consciously push distressing thoughts to the back of our minds, this is called suppression.